 Type of tow trucks you use

 From wreckers to rollbacks, the kind of trucks that you use and their value has an impact on your rate.
 Year, make, and model all have an impact on your rates.
 If your trucks are more expensive, they’re going to cost more to insure because a loss will be higher.
 Repairing or replacing a bigger, more expensive tow truck costs more.
 That means that the weight of the truck (the Gross Vehicle Weight Rating or GVWR) also plays a part in your insurance rates.

 How many tow trucks you have

 Of course, the number of tow trucks that you have will also play a part in determining your rates.
-The larger your fleet, the more your insurance will cost because your potential for loss is higher.
+The larger your fleet, the more your insurance could cost because your potential for loss is higher.
 You need coverage on all of your trucks.

 What you haul

 Do you typically haul more expensive cars?
 New cars?
 Used cars?
 Or are you only towing disabled vehicles?
 This all has an impact on the cost of your insurance.
 If you haul loads that are more expensive, you’re going to pay more for your insurance because the fallout from a loss will be higher.

 Your towing radius also influences your premium, as does your location and whether you cross state lines.
 Rural tow truck businesses may pay less on their insurance than a metro-based towing business.